ASinghCodes/GuildButler/README.md

 # GuildButler

-A custom interface for a guild to track members, attendance, and history
+A custom interface for a guild to track members, attendance, and history.

+This is a commisioned project, posted with permission.